Fram King Fulda

 In the lean years following WWII the need for cheap transportation was great.
 Late in the 1940s Norbert Stevenson of Germany constructed a simple three-wheeled machine and named it Fulda after the village where it was built.

 The first prototype was ready 1950, with financial aid from a Bosch merchant, Karl Schmidt.
 The next prototype appeared in 1953 built using corrugated sheet-metal, later made more stylish using aluminum.
 The plastic variant did not appear until 1957.

 In Sweden these three-wheeled cars could be driven with a motorcycle license, and as automobile driving licences were something of a rarity sales of the tiny roadsters were robust.

-In Sweden the Fram-King motorcycle company bought a license in 1956.
-The plan was to construct the model S-6 with an aluminium body on a wooden frame.
+In Sweden the Fram-King motorcycle company obtained rights in 1956 and planned to construct the model S-6 with an aluminium body on a wooden frame.

-Fram employed a German by the name of Adolf Sandler, one of the Fulda engineers (possibly the chief engineer), who brought with him plans for the new S-7 model which employed a plastic (or fibreglass) body on a wooden frame.
+Fram employed one of the Fulda engineers, a German by the name of Adolf Sandler, who brought with him plans for the new S-7 model which employed a plastic (or fibreglass) body on a wooden frame.
 This design was improved before production began, with the wooden frame replaced by a monocoque plastic shell.